RightsCon Code of Conduct

 Please reach out to us at [email protected] for any questions or feedback you may have about our Code of Conduct.
 If you would like to send an encrypted email for secure communication, download the PGP public key of this email address.

-This policy is effective as of April 18, 2018.
+This policy is effective as of April 18, 2018 and is reviewed periodically.
 Access Now reserves the right to update this policy, and will strive to notify all affected stakeholders of any changes.
-Previous version is also available for download.
+Previous versions are also available for download here and here.

 What represents a violation of the Code of Conduct?